jerryhsia/centos/README.md

-# centos
+# centos-box

-centos8 docker image
+centos with common tools.